Sadiq Khan: Political views and positions

 Khan has described himself as a "proud feminist".
 In April 2019, Khan joined the Jewish Labour Movement.
 He criticised the Trump administration's decision to recognise Jerusalem as the capital of Israel.
 Khan said the British government should apologise for the Jallianwala Bagh massacre in British-ruled India.
 Khan condemned the plans for a protest march against Narendra Modi's government over India's treatment of Kashmir during the Hindu festival of Deepavali.

 Khan quotes from the Quran and hadith when discussing terrorism.
 He received death threats from Islamic extremists after voting in favour of the Marriage (Same Sex Couples) Act.
 He was also threatened by the far-right group Britain First, which in 2016 threatened to take "direct action" against Khan where he "lives, works and prays" as part of an anti-Muslim campaign.

-In 2009, Khan referred to moderate Muslims as "Uncle Toms", a derogatory label for a person of an oppressed minority who betrays them to benefit from their oppressors.
+In 2009, Khan referred to some Muslims as "Uncle Toms", a derogatory label for a person of an oppressed minority who betrays them to benefit from their oppressors.
 In 2016, Khan said "I regret using the phrase...and I am sorry."